My Goodness Kitchen

 Should I use a blender or processor?

-Either.
+Both a blender and a processor will work to make cashew ricotta.
 I've made this in both and it's worked out pretty much the same.
 If I had to choose, I'd say the blender is a touch quicker.

 More Sauces & Seasonings